igorivnaolga/goit-algo-fp/README.md

 👉🏻 Note: The purpose of the task is to create a tree structure from a heap.

-(The code block you included is not translated here since it's already Python.)

 ## Task 5: Visualization of Binary Tree Traversals

 Using the tree-building code from Task 4, you need to create a Python program that visualizes binary tree traversals: depth-first and breadth-first.